 A range of recent studies suggest that regular meditation practice may counteract some aspects of the cognitive and physical decline that often comes with growing older.
 However, so far investigating the link between meditation and ageing relied on making snap-shot comparisons between meditators and non-meditators.
 Because such cross-sectional studies do not follow individuals over time, they remain inconclusive.
 The results cannot tell us whether meditation practice was the actual reason for the better cognitive and health status of the meditators.

 But now the picture is starting to change!
-A few days ago we published the first of several papers reporting a longitudinal study on mindful ageing.
+A few days ago we published the first of several papers reporting a longitudinal study on mindfulness meditation and ageing.
 In this study we demonstrate that even a tiny bit of regular meditation practice leads to cognitive improvements in 55 to 75 years old participants, improvements visible in various performance measures and in the brain activity we recorded while participants engaged in cognitive tasks.

 All our participants were without prior meditation experience.
 We instructed them to meditate in a very simple way: to focus on the sensation of their breathing – at nostrils, chest or abdomen – and to let all thoughts and feelings pass by without holding on to them or evaluating them.
 They did so for 10 to 15 minutes a day, five times per week for an 8-week period and were supported by four group meetings sprinkled in between.

 Before and after the eight weeks, the participants completed a range of standard computerised tasks that are known to tap specific cognitive functions.
 In the paper we just published we report the data from one of these tasks, the so-called “emotional counting Stroop task”.
 This task combines the assessment of cognitive and emotional processes.
 We wanted to know whether improvements can be found in both areas.
 As often the case, such tasks are quite simple.
 By pressing corresponding buttons participants needed to indicate how many words were displayed on a computer screen.
 The main point here was that the semantics of the words could interfere with the response.
 And because reading is so highly automatic, it is difficult to supress the influence of the word meaning.
-Thus, cognitive control processes are required (see an earlier review on these control processes and meditation: Malinowski, 2013 and a blog post).
+Thus, cognitive control processes are required (see an earlier review on these control processes and meditation: Malinowski, 2013).
 Imagine, the word “TWO” appearing three times on the screen.
 The word interferes with the correct response (in this case “3”).
 To elicit emotional interference words could also carry positive (e.g. “LOVE”) or negative (e.g. “PAIN”) meanings or were neutral (e.g. “DOOR”).

 Despite this manipulation (and the longish explanations above), we actually did not find category-specific improvements in the meditation group (or the control group).
 With other words participants did not get better in those aspects of the task that measure the ability to supress irrelevant semantic content that is either interfering on the cognitive (the number words) or the emotional level (the negative emotional words).